“Parenting” series: (post 3 of a series of 4)

 Think about cement.
 When cement is first mixed and poured, you can put your handprint or your footprint into it.
 You can even write your name in it.
 But you can’t do any of that once that cement becomes hardened and settled.

 In the same way, the parent who wants to leave an indelible impression upon a child must make that impression while the child is young.
 Once that child reaches a certain age, the impression won’t take.
-You can’t do much with a sixteen-year-old smart aleck.
-You can’t build the proper values and the right kind of character into an eighteen-year-old know-it-all.
+You can’t do much with a smart-aleck sixteen-year-old.
+You can’t build the proper values and the right kind of character into an eighteen-year-old who knows it all.
 That’s why we’ve got to mold and shape our children while they are still young.
 We’ve got to chasten them while there is hope.

 Parents, we’ve got to get away from this idea that children are naturally innocent.
 Each child comes out bearing the mark of Adam’s fall from righteousness.
 Maternity wards are filled with little sinners, and don’t you ever forget that.
 A newborn has daddy’s eyes, mommy’s nose, and Adam’s nature of sin.

 Because of that nature of sin, each child is eaten up with foolishness.
 Children do things they shouldn’t do, foolish things.
 They run out in front of traffic.
-They try to climb trees.
+They climb trees that are dangerously high for them.
 They throw temper tantrums in the middle of stores.
 They do the very things they are told not to do.

 I’m not against lecturing, revoking privileges, grounding, or putting a child in “time out.”
 Each of these brands of discipline has its place in the raising of a child.
 Furthermore, I don’t believe that spanking is always the best way of handling a situation.
 But let me be clear: I don’t read anything in the Bible about lecturing, revoking privileges, grounding, or using “time out.”
 I do, however, read a lot about spanking.

 Parenting should work in the following way.
 First, parents should lay the foundation of spanking in a child’s life.
-Then, once the child has been spanked and knows that spanking is a very real disciplinary option, the parents can build a diverse system of discipline upon that firm foundation of spanking.
-That diverse system can include things such as lecturing, revoking privileges, grounding, or using “time out.”
+Then once the child has been spanked and knows that spanking is a very real disciplinary option, the parents can build a diverse system of discipline atop that firm foundation of spanking.
+And, yes, that diverse system can include things such as lecturing, revoking privileges, grounding, or using “time out.”

-But the great mistake so many parents make is they start trying to build the diverse system of discipline without ever laying the foundation for the building.
-They go straight to the other forms of discipline without first putting down the foundation of “the rod of correction.”
-So, yes, there will be exceptions to the rule of spanking, but let’s make sure that we don’t throw out the rule and just go with the exceptions.
+The great mistake so many parents make is, they start trying to build the diverse system of discipline without ever laying the foundation for the building.
+In other words, they go straight to the other forms of discipline without first putting down the foundation of “the rod of correction.”
+Therefore, even as we acknowledge that there will be exceptions to the rule of spanking, let’s make sure that we don’t throw out the rule and just go with the exceptions.
 In God’s plan, the rod of correction, used rightly, is to be the initial, foundational means of disciplining in a child’s life.

 These verses take a little explaining.
-Let me start by saying that the Hebrew word that is translated here as “hell” is Sheol.
-There is a lot that I could say about this place called Sheol, but for now let me just say that in Old Testament days people thought of Sheol as the realm of the dead.
+Let me start by saying that the Hebrew word translated as “hell” is sheol.
+There is a lot that I could say about Sheol, but for now let me just make the point that in Old Testament days people thought of Sheol as being the general realm of the dead.

-In other words, when anybody died that person’s soul went to Sheol.
+In other words, the souls of everyone who died went to Sheol.
 One section of Sheol held the souls of the saved.
 That section was one of bliss and comfort.
 The other section held the souls of the unsaved.
 That section was one of suffering and torment.
-The New Testament’s Greek word for this place is Hades.
-The Old Testament’s Sheol and the New Testament’s Hades are the same place.
+The New Testament’s Greek word for this afterlife place is Hades.
+Sheol and Hades are the same place.

 So, when an Old Testament person says something about going to Sheol, he’s most likely talking in a very general way about dying.
 He’s simply saying, “I’m going to die.”

-And so the teaching of Proverbs 23:13-14 is not that spanking automatically leads to a child’s salvation.
-The teaching is that, as a basic rule, children who are spanked correctly tend to grow up and live longer lives than children who are never spanked.
-When a parent refuses to spank a child and break that child of its inborn rebelliousness, that little rebel grows up to become a big rebel, and big rebels tend to live sin-shortened lives.
+This means that the teaching of Proverbs 23:13-14 is not that spanking automatically leads to a child’s salvation.
+Instead, the teaching is that children who are spanked correctly tend to grow up and live longer lives than children who are never spanked.
+Think of it this way: When a parent refuses to spank a child and break that child of its inborn rebelliousness, that little rebel grows up to become a big rebel, and big rebels tend to live sin-shortened lives.

 Big rebels rob banks and get killed in shootouts.
 Big rebels commit murder and are put to death in gas chambers.
 Big rebels become alcoholics whose livers and hearts become ravaged with the adverse effects of alcoholism.
 Big rebels become smokers whose lungs become blackened and damaged.
 Big rebels become drug addicts whose days are shortened by harming their bodies through drugs.
 Big rebels become sexually promiscuous and fall victim to sexually transmitted diseases.
 In all these examples and others we could mention, we see that unbroken rebels stand a very good chance of somehow shortening their days through some kind of sin.

 So, to sum all this up, many parents today just don’t realize that a deadly disease is coursing through the veins of their children.
-That disease is sin.
-Its symptoms are: disobedience, stubbornness, selfishness, temper-tantrums, back-talking, and rebelliousness.
-The only true cure for this disease is for the child to put saving belief in Jesus Christ.
-But until a child is old enough to make a legitimate, soul-saving decision to believe in Christ as Savior, the primary cure for the symptoms of the disease of sin is discipline.
+That disease is sin, and its symptoms are: disobedience, stubbornness, selfishness, temper tantrums, back talking, and rebelliousness.
+Spiritually speaking, the only true cure for this disease is for the child to put saving belief in Jesus Christ.
+However, until the child is old enough to make a soul-saving decision to believe in Christ as Savior, the primary cure for the symptoms of the disease of sin is discipline.
 And, according to the Bible, the basic foundation for disciple should be spanking.

-There was a time in this country when spanking was looked upon as a perfectly acceptable means of discipline, but now much of public opinion has changed.
-God hasn’t changed, though, and neither has His written word.
-He spanks His children (Christians) when they get out of line, and He expects earthly parents to do the same with their children.
+There was a time in this country when spanking was looked upon as a perfectly acceptable means of discipline.
+Now, though, public opinion has changed.
+But God certainly hasn’t changed and neither has His written word on this whole subject.
+As I noted earlier, Hebrews 12:5-10 teaches that He spanks His children (Christians) when they get out of line.
+Therefore, it should come as no surprise to us parents that He expects us to do the same with our children.